HL7/capstmt/input/pagecontent/specification.md

 The full details of the expression format are described below.

-Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size, instead use the $feature-query operation to determine if the server supports needed features.
+Clients interacting with a FHIR server that supports this implementation guide SHOULD NOT download entire CapabilityStatement resources, since they may be many megabytes in size.
+Clients should instead use the [FeatureQuery](OperationDefinition-feature-query.html) operation or the [Required-Features](#featuires-query-using-the-required-features-http-header) HTTP header to determine if the server supports needed features.

 #### Asking for Features